juicebucket/roadmap_classic/README.md

 ## Future Plans
-1. **Compatible with a wide range of operating systems**: Adding support on MacOS and Linux.
-Possibly also on mobile operating systems.
+1. **RoadMap's browsing**: Adding a UI to interact with a large number of RoadMaps at once.
-2. **RoadMap's browsing**: Adding a UI to interact with a large number of RoadMaps at once.
+2. **RoadMap editing**: Edit the RoadMap after it has been created.
-3. **RoadMap editing**: Edit the RoadMap after it has been created.
+3. **Checkpoints description**: Allow users to enter additional information for each checkpoints (like links, describing the element and etc.)

 and so on... **:)**